 With competing demands on resources and funding, actions must be prioritised according to impact.
-Weighing up where to expend limited resources requires consideration of a sites significance, current condition, connectivity in the landscape, potential for improvement and community expectations.
+Weighing up where to expend limited resources requires consideration of a sites biodiversity and/or cultural significance, current condition, connectivity in the landscape, potential for improvement and community commitment and/or expectation.